gradle/impact_analysis/README.md

 # Instructions for running the Impact Analysis
 <br>
-Be sure to make the correct selections for Gradle or Maven below
+Note: Be sure to make the correct selections for Gradle or Maven below
 <br>
 <br>